 Following the scenarios from Section 2, the nodes sharing the same context are within each-others transmission range, so we consider only one-hop clusters.
-The environment is dynamic, with frequent contextual and topological changes.
-The requirements and design choices for the clustering algorithm are the following:
+The environment is dynamic, where the topology and context can change at any time.
+The requirements for the clustering algorithm are the following:

-- Incorporate dynamics.
+- 1. Incorporate dynamics.
 The clusters can merge or split, depending on the context changes.
-Nodes can join and leave the cluster at any time if the topology or context changes accordingly.
+Nodes can join and leave the cluster if the topology or context changes.
 For example, in the BAN scenario, people can pick up and use different tools, and then return or exchange them with other people.
 In this case, the nodes attached to the tools have to join and leave the BAN clusters.
-Contextual and topological changes cannot be predicted, so the clustering algorithm cannot assume a stable situation during cluster formation. - Stability.
+Contextual and topological changes cannot be predicted, so the algorithm cannot assume a stable situation during cluster formation. - 2.
+Stability.
 If there are no contextual or topological changes, the clustering structure has to be stable.
 Following the remark that every node periodically re-evaluates the shared context with its neighbours, the fluctuations of the confidence values may lead to unwanted changes in the cluster structure.
 Therefore, the cluster has to cope with these fluctuations in order to keep the structure as stable as possible.
-A possible solution to increase the stability is to analyse the similarity of the context over a larger time history.
-In this sense, a tradeoff has to be found between the spontaneity in accommodating changes and the desired cluster stability. - Energy-efficiency.
-The communication overhead should be kept to a minimum, for prolonging the lifetime of the wireless network. - Facilitate service provisioning.
-The clusters have to be able to easily interact with the higher-layer applications and provide context-aware services to the user.
+A solution to increase the stability is to analyse the similarity of the context over a larger time history.
+In this sense, a tradeoff has to be found between the spontaneity in accommodating changes and the desired cluster stability. - 3.
+Energy-efficiency.
+The communication overhead should be kept to a minimum, for prolonging the lifetime of the wireless network. - 4.
+Facilitate service provisioning.
+The clusters have to easily interact with the higher-layer applications and provide context-aware services to the user.